Paras1209/uber-clone/Backend/README.md

 4. Start the server using `npm start`.

 ## Project Structure
-- `controllers/`: Contains the user controller.
+- `controllers/`: Contains the user and captain controllers.
-- `models/`: Contains the user model.
+- `models/`: Contains the user and captain models.
-- `routes/`: Contains the user routes.
+- `routes/`: Contains the user and captain routes.
-- `services/`: Contains the user service.
+- `services/`: Contains the user and captain services.
 - `db/`: Contains the database connection file.
 - `middlewares/`: Contains the authentication middleware.